kmsyed/EdgeConnectedMotifs/README.md

 Two Feed Forward Loop motifs are connected buy one or more edges.

 Given two FFLs can be connected in 233 different ways.
-We are studying this topological structures importance in Biological Robostnes.
+We are studying these topological structures importance in Biological Robostnes.

 [all_cods.pdf](plots/all_cods.pdf)